Watch Jimmy Fallon's Daughter Interrupt His Interview With Big News!

-Jimmy Fallon's Daughter Winnie Interrupts His Interview to Share She Lost a Tooth: Watch!
+Jimmy Fallon's Daughter Winnie Interrupts His Interview to Share She Lost a Tooth

 Good thing the Tooth Fairy is an essential employee!
-Jimmy Fallon's adorable kiddos continued to brighten up his at-home edition of The Tonight Show Starring Jimmy Fallon on Tuesday night.
+Jimmy Fallon's adorable kids continued to brighten up his at-home edition of The Tonight Show Starring Jimmy Fallon on Tuesday night.

 "Hold on.
 I'm sorry.
 What do you need to show me?"
 Fallon asked his daughter as she sat on his lap.
 "Wait, this is big news, guys, just tell them what happened."